 From Boston Braves owner Lou Perini to Red Sox owners Tom and Jean Yawkey to current Red Sox owners John Henry, Larry Lucchino and Tom Werner, the Boston Red Sox have helped raise millions of dollars to help Dana-Farber make unprecedented strides in cancer research and care.

-As a corporate partner, the Red Sox have supported the Jimmy Fund through its support of events and initiatives including the WEEI/NESN Jimmy Fund Radio-Telethon presented by Arbella Insurance Foundation, John Hancock Fenway Fantasy Day, Jimmy Fund Co-Captains, Red Sox/Jimmy Fund License Plate, and visits from players past and present to the Jimmy Fund Clinic.
+As a corporate partner, the Red Sox have supported the Jimmy Fund through its support of events and initiatives including the WEEI/NESN Jimmy Fund Radio-Telethon presented by Arbella Insurance Foundation, Jimmy Fund Day at Fenway, Jimmy Fund Co-Captains, Red Sox/Jimmy Fund License Plate, and visits from players past and present to the Jimmy Fund Clinic.
 The WEEI/NESN Jimmy Fund Radio-Telethon alone, presented by Arbella Insurance Foundation, has raised more than $49 million to support research and care for both patients and adults at Dana-Farber Cancer Institute.

 In the words of Larry Lucchino, Chairman of the Jimmy Fund and Boston Red Sox President/CEO Emeritus, as well as a former patient at Dana-Farber, "The Red Sox are a part of the fabric of this city and the Jimmy Fund is an inseparable part of the Red Sox."